 Aberdeen University has a zero tolerance policy on all forms of sexual violence and harassment, to ensure that all members of the university community feel safe and welcome on Campus.

-If you have been the victim of or have witnessed any incident of sexual violence or harassment, AUSA Advice can support you through reporting to to the university.
-To make an appointment with AUSA Advice call 01224 272400; email email@example.com; or visit us in the AUSA Union on Elphinstone Road.
+If you have been the victim of or have witnessed any incident of sexual violence or harassment, AUSA Advice can support you through reporting to to the university - email firstname.lastname@example.org to arrange an appointment.

 In an Emergency always call 999.